hmrc/uknw-auth-checker-api-service-guide/source/documentation/index.md

 ### Getting started

-Developers must follow the steps below before you can use your software in the test and live environment and access this API:
+You must follow the steps below before you can use your software in the test and live environment and access this API:

 1. **[Sign up for a developer account](https://developer.service.hmrc.gov.uk/developer/registration)** on the HMRC Developer Hub.
 2. To **create** a sandbox application, follow the instructions on [Using the Developer Hub](https://developer.service.hmrc.gov.uk/api-documentation/docs/using-the-hub).